Contraception (rongoā ārai hapūtanga), or birth control, is a term for the various methods used to prevent pregnancy.

 What is contraception?

 Contraception or birth control is a way to prevent pregnancy.
 There are different contraceptive methods and you may need different types at different stages of life.
 Some may be suitable for you but some may not.
+Only barrier methods (such as condoms) and abstinence (not having sex) also help prevent sexually transmitted infections (STIs).

 How do the different types of contraceptive methods work?